 Migrant integration statistics – labour market indicators

 This article presents EU statistics for a range of labour market indicators, contrasting the situation of migrants with the native population; the information may be used as part of an on-going process to monitor and evaluate migrant integration policies.
 The indicators presented are based on: a set of Council conclusions from 2010 on migrant integration; a subsequent study Indicators of immigrant integration — a pilot study from 2011; and a report titled Using EU indicators of immigrant integration from 2013.
-The article analyses information from the list of Zaragoza indicators that were agreed by EU Member States in Zaragoza (Spain) during April 2010, alongside additional information derived from the 2013 report on migrant integration.
+The article analyses information from the list of Zaragoza indicators that were agreed by EU Member States in Zaragoza (Spain) in April 2010, alongside additional information derived from the 2013 report on migrant integration.
 More specifically, it presents statistical data on the following:

 Labour market participation — activity rates